Complete Freedom from Smoking

-Whatever your concerns as a Stop Smoking Cessation Specialist my aim to help you get complete freedom from smoking.* I’ve been offering stop smoking hypnotherapy in Cambridgeshire for over ten years and have helped many people stop smoking during that time.
+Whatever your concerns as a Stop Smoking Cessation Specialist my aim to help you get complete freedom from smoking.* I’ve been offering stop smoking hypnotherapy in Cambridgeshire for over eleven years and have helped many people stop smoking during that time.

-I offer a tailored package that offers much more than standard stop smoking hypnotherapy session to help make it as easy as possible for you to stop smoking.
+I offer a tailored package that offers much more than standard stop smoking hypnotherapy session to make it as easy as possible for you to stop smoking.
 I probably don’t need to mention that stopping smoking is one of best things you can do for your health.
 I expect you already know that.
 However, what you might not know so much about is how smoking has been tricking your brain into thinking that you need it.

 ‘I just wanted to let you know that I am still abstinent from smoking after 1 year on Wednesday.
 I would like to say THANK YOU! £ well spent!’
 T Buchanan (October 2018)*